If you live in Plymouth you’ll already have heard about the exciting Moo Music Cafe which opens this week.

 Lisa said: “It’s been an absolutely brilliant first day.
 We’ve had lots of new customers and it’s been really busy.
 I’m buzzing for the rest of the week now, and for when the sessions start next week.”

 Plymouth mums will already have cottoned onto the ‘buzz’ surrounding the Moo Music Cafe.
 And now it’s open, you can try it out for yourselves.
-If today was anything to go by, you won’t be disappointed and it’s a great place to meet your mum mates.
+If today was anything to go by, you won’t be disappointed.
+It’s a great place to meet your mum mates.

 I wonder if I could persuade Lisa to start selling wine too…